workato/custom_connector_docs/README.md

 ## Adapter

 An Adapter is a connector to an application.
-Each Adapter has one or more trigger and actions.
-When an action or trigger is executed, it performs it's respective function with the account instance connected to that application.
+Each Adapter has one or more triggers and actions.
+When an action or trigger is executed, it performs its respective function with the account instance connected to that application.

 # Connector SDK